wmo-im/wis2box/docs/source/data-access/pywis-pubsub.rst

-``pywis-pubsub`` is a Python package that provides publish, subscription and download capability of data from WIS2 infrastructure services.  ``pywis-pubsub`` is included in the main wis2box container.
+``pywis-pubsub`` is a Python package that provides publish, subscription and download capability of data from WIS2 infrastructure services.  ``pywis-pubsub`` is included in both the wis2box and wis2box-subscribe-download containers.

-To use ``pywis-pubsub``, login to the wis2box main container:
+To use ``pywis-pubsub``, run the ``wis2box-subscribe-download`` container as follows:

 .. code-block:: bash

-   python3 wis2box-ctl.py login

-.. note:: ``pywis-pubsub`` can also be installed separately from wis2box in any environment,
-          by running ``pip3 install pywis-pubsub``
+   # subscribe by editing/using the configuration in docker/wis2box-subscribe-download/local.yml
+   docker-compose -f docker/docker.subscribe-download.yml up

-pywis-pubsub requires a configuration in order to run.
+pywis-pubsub requires a configuration in order to run (``docker/wis2box-subscribe-download/local.yml``).
 The below YAML provides an example of a typical configuration:

 .. code-block:: yaml